ginkgo/micropolis/README.txt

 - Surface cracks are not handled
     This can result in holes between surface patches.
 - Micropolygons are always flat-shaded
-    Most production renderers use Gouraud shading, but I don't really know how to calculate the vertex-normal of displaced vertices in an elegant way.
-This is especially problematic at the grid borders.
+    Gouraud shading would result in fewer artifacts and most production renderers use it, but I don't really know how to calculate the vertex- normal of displaced vertices in an elegant way.
+This is especially problematic at the borders of a surface.
 - No Multisampling or stochastic rasterization is supported
+- Bound&Split happens on the CPU
+    This was one of the major simplifications I did to get the project off the ground fast.
+By now, B&S and Host->Device transfer of the split surfaces has become a major bottle-neck.
+Doing B&S on the device would have several advantages (f.i. occlusion culling using the depth-buffer z-pyramid) but may need quite a lot of host-intervention and may have an unpredictable memory footprint.

 Solving these issues will be part of my master's thesis.